tomsquest/tomsquest.github.io/_posts/2013-09-11-database-migration-slides.md

 Below are my slides about why and how we automated the migration of our databases.
 These slides were created for an internal presentation at my current gig.

-We use [Flyway](http://flywaydb.org) because it is as simple as it can be and it still delivers a lot of value.
+We use [Flyway](http://flywaydb.org) because it is as simple as it can be, and it still delivers a lot of value.

 ## Slides